nmccann/nmccann.github.io/Content/projects/teesnap.md

 priority: 2
 tags: Enterprise, Public, iPad, Swift, Objective-C
 title: Teesnap
+subtitle: Golf Course Point Of Sale and Management
+start: 2013
+end: 2020
 ---

 To date, Teesnap – a Golf Course Management Application – has been the longest project I was ever involved in – from 2013 to 2020.
 During this time I helped it grow from a nascent proof of concept, into a full fledged production application that was being used at many locations.